 You must complete a total of 12 taught modules (8 core modules and 4 elective modules) and a Management Project.

-Most modules will involve group work with participants from many different industrial, commercial, geographical and cultural backgrounds.
-You will develop the skills to implement agreed solutions effectively and efficiently, along with interpersonal skills to enable you to interact effectively across a wide range of business stakeholders.
+Most modules will involve group work with like-minded individuals from diverse industries and countries.
+You will also develop the skills to implement agreed solutions effectively and efficiently, along with interpersonal skills to enable you to interact across a wide range of business stakeholders.

-Individuals wishing to study overseas can take up to two approved modules delivered by our UK or China campuses, or our overseas partner institution in Singapore (subject to the availability of modules).
+Individuals wishing to study overseas can take up to two approved modules delivered by Nottingham University Business School UK, or our overseas partner institutions (subject to the availability of modules).